 The Future of People Analytics and Human Resources

-The following is an excerpt from a dialogue between Takako Ogawa, CEO Panalyt Japan and Chi Tran, COO Panalyt Japan focussed on how people analytics will impact the evolution of Human Resources Departments and discussing how future of HR lies in being a proactive & strategic business partner.
+The following is an excerpt from a dialogue between Takako Ogawa, CEO Panalyt Japan, and Chi Tran, COO Panalyt Japan focussed on how people analytics will impact the evolution of Human Resources Departments and discussing how the future of HR lies in being a proactive & strategic business partner.

 Takako: In the series, you have discussed various perspectives that highlight “the wave of data utilization will come to the human resources field in the future”.
 How do you think the future human resources department will change?

 Tran: Firstly, I believe that it will change from a reactive role to a proactive role.
 I think that more strategic roles will be required instead of operational roles.
 It will be necessary to have personnel as business partners who will support the organization while keeping pace with management and the field.

 Takako: Certainly, the “two major trends for the future” that authorities in the human resources field have recently put together are (1) automation of operational work by machines, and (2) the tendency of reducing office personnel as a result.
 It seems that it will be necessary to evolve from a conventional manual and operation-heavy occupation to a smarter and more tech-savvy department.
 On top of that, you need strategic decision-making support on the premise that you have the expertise of human resources that machines cannot do.
 By the way, as a person who has been in the field for many years, what kind of proactive support do you seek from personnel as a business partner?